-Historically, Egypt has welcomed people forced to flee their homes.
-In recent years, these have included tens of thousands of refugees from Syria, Sudan, and South Sudan.
-Since the onset of the conflict in Sudan in April 2023, Egypt has been a primary refuge for mainly Sudanese women and children seeking safety.
-In response to the Gaza situation, UNHCR has delivered water and warm clothes to Gaza through the ERC while other non -food items, such as tents, blankets, jerry cans and sleeping mats are being prepositioned in Egypt for delivery.
+Since the onset of the conflict in Sudan, Egypt has been a primary refuge for mainly Sudanese women and children seeking safety.
+In response to the Gaza situation, UNHCR has delivered water, warm clothes, blankets, jerry cans, and sleeping mats to Gaza through the ERC, and cash assistance to medical evacuees from Gaza into Egypt.